maueroats/teaching/content/intermediate-cs/projects/snake.md

 draft: false
 #type: slide
 #theme: white
-description: "A walkthrough of "
+description: "A walkthrough of the functions needed to make a Snake game."
 ---

 ## Draw-handler